Event Horizon (film)

-Event Horizon is a 1997 science fiction horror film directed by Paul W. S. Anderson and written by Philip Eisner.
+Event Horizon is a 1997 science fiction horror film directed by Paul Anderson and written by Philip Eisner.
 It stars Laurence Fishburne, Sam Neill, Kathleen Quinlan and Joely Richardson.
 Set in 2047, it follows a crew of astronauts sent on a rescue mission after a missing spaceship, the Event Horizon, spontaneously appears in orbit around Neptune, only to discover that a sinister force has come back with it.

-The film had a troubled production, with filming and editing rushed by Paramount when it became clear that Titanic would not meet its projected release.
+The film had a troubled production, with filming and editing rushed by Paramount Pictures when it became clear that Titanic would not meet its projected release.
 The original 130-minute cut of the film was heavily edited by the studio's demand, to Anderson's consternation.

-On release, the film was a commercial and critical failure, grossing $42 million on a $60 million production budget.
+Released in the United States on 15 August 1997, and in the United Kingdom on 22 August, Event Horizon was a commercial and critical failure, grossing $42 million on a $60 million production budget.
 However, it began to sell well on home video; its initial DVD release sold so well that Paramount contacted Anderson to begin working on a restoration of the deleted footage, but it had been either lost or destroyed.
-In the years since, the film has slowly built a cult following and is referenced in other works of popular culture.
+In the years since, the film has developed a cult following and is referenced in other works of popular culture.

+In 2025, a comic book prequel series was published by IDW Publishing.